Skip to content

 • Only customers with a fatca_relevant value of false can proceed with onboarding.

-• For business customers, you must also collect the FATCA self-declaration from all natural persons associated with the business, such as legal representatives, beneficial owners, and any authorized person on the business account.
+• For business customers, you must collect the FATCA self-declaration from all natural persons associated with the business, including legal representatives, beneficial owners and any authorized person on the business account.

 Retail customers

-* Includes the US Minor Outlying Islands and the US Virgin Islands
+* Includes the US Minor Outlying Islands and the US Virgin Islands.
+Regarding tax residency, please refer to the regulations in Article 4 of the USA-Germany Double Taxation Convention (DTA).

 Business customers

-Is the business established in the USA* or has it been established under the laws of the USA*, and does the business have a tax residency in the USA*?
+Is the business incorporated or organized under the laws of the USA*, or is the business otherwise considered a tax resident of the USA*?

-* Includes the US Minor Outlying Islands and the US Virgin Islands
+* Includes the US Minor Outlying Islands and the US Virgin Islands.
+For further details on tax residency, please refer to Article 4 of the USA-Germany Double Taxation Convention (DTA).

 FATCA screening checks